-But before you can forget it, it has to be well-planned, designed, and working properly.
-In other (technical) words, it has to be optimized, and we’ve got some tips to help you get started toward making sure it does just that.
+But before you can forget it, it has to be planned, designed, and tested.
+In other words, it has to be optimized, and we’ve got some tips to help you get started toward making sure it's ready to go.

 Landing Page Optimization & Why It Matters

 To get the most leads from your digital ads, keep your landing pages in tip-top shape.